boydaihungst/vue-enterprise-boilerplate/docs/tech.md

 ### Polyfills

-This project uses Vue CLI's [modern mode](https://cli.vuejs.org/guide/browser-compatibility.html#modern-mode), which creates two bundles: one modern bundle targeting modern browsers that support [ES modules](https://jakearchibald.com/2017/es-modules-in-browsers/), and one legacy bundle targeting older browsers that do not.
+This project uses Vue CLI's [modern mode](https://next.cli.vuejs.org/guide/browser-compatibility.html), which creates two bundles: one modern bundle targeting modern browsers that support [ES modules](https://jakearchibald.com/2017/es-modules-in-browsers/), and one legacy bundle targeting older browsers that do not.

 For each bundle, polyfills for any JavaScript features you use are included based on the target bundle and supported browsers defined by `browserslist` in `package.json`.

 ### Vue

-Since Vue is such a huge part of our app, I strongly recommend everyone read through at least the _Essentials_ of [Vue's guide](https://vuejs.org/v2/guide/).
+Since Vue is such a huge part of our app, I strongly recommend everyone read through at least the _Essentials_ of [Vue's guide](https://v3.vuejs.org/style-guide/).

 ### Vue Router

-To understand how to manage pages with Vue Router, I recommend reading through the _Essentials_ of [those docs](https://router.vuejs.org/en/essentials/getting-started.html).
+To understand how to manage pages with Vue Router, I recommend reading through the _Essentials_ of [those docs](https://next.router.vuejs.org/guide/#getting-started).
 Then you can read more about [routing in this application](routing.md).

 ### Vuex (state management)

-To wrap your head around our state management, I recommend reading through [those docs](https://vuex.vuejs.org/guide), starting at _What is Vuex?_ and stopping before _Application Architecture_.
-Then skip down and read [_Form Handling_](https://vuex.vuejs.org/en/forms.html) and [_Testing_](https://vuex.vuejs.org/en/testing.html).
+To wrap your head around our state management, I recommend reading through [those docs](https://next.vuex.vuejs.org/guide), starting at _What is Vuex?_ and stopping before _Application Architecture_.
+Then skip down and read [_Form Handling_](https://next.vuex.vuejs.org/guide/forms.html) and [_Testing_](https://next.vuex.vuejs.org/guide/testing.html).
 Finally, read about [state management in this application](state.md).

-### JavaScript FAQ
+### JavaScript FAQ [**Deprecated**]

 **Why not use TypeScript instead of JavaScript?
 Isn't that more appropriate for enterprise environments?**